Intermesh/groupoffice-docs/using/email.rst

 Verifying and saving public certificates
 ````````````````````````````````````````
 When you receive a signed message, you can verify the signature.
 When the signature is valid.
-Group-Office will automatically
+GroupOffice will automatically
 save the public certificate which can be used to send encrypted messages.

 Root Certificates
 `````````````````
-For correct verification you might need to set some extra certificates in the Group-Office config file.
+For correct verification you might need to set some extra certificates in the GroupOffice config file.
 For debian servers, the following extra setting should suffice:

 .. code-block:: php